Potato and Egg Salad

 Instructions

-• Peel and dice hard cooked eggs.
-Dice pickles and olives.
+• Dice pickles and olives.

 • Taste and adjust salt and pepper as needed.
 Cover and refrigerate.